james8268/Buggy/README.md

 * WiFi
 * Direclty through the PC serial monitor.

+## Getting started.
+When using any method of control, when then buggy is powered up it will request the user to present the correct RFID tag/card to the scanner.
+If the user does not present the correct RFID tag/card then access to the buggy will be denied.
+In order to be able to use the buggy the RFID tag/card must be presented.

 ## How to use the IR Remote.
 The IR remote is the most simple way of interacting with the buggy.